gvwilson/sensibleadventures/cloudherd/reboot.md

         *   cautiously back away
         *   "What's a troll doing this close to the village?"
     *   arrive to find soldiers who have obviously been through hell
-    *   Rash is there and teases with Sensy (Noxy doesn't catch the romantic undercurrent)
-    *   Indy gets up to introduce Dorbu
-        *   we discover that Noxy is the mayor's daughter
-    *   Noxy is distracted by the tiger, and barely notices the boy beside him with half-healed scars on his cheek
-        *   Rash: "Is your mother going to let him sleep in the village?"
     *   Dorbu explains that his troop was ambushed
         *   His men are rangers
         *   Part of the team representing the rebellion in Chaghan